LVN-BSN PATHWAY - PRE-LICENSURE PROGRAM

 The nursing major requires lower division and upper division coursework.
 Students enter the LVN-BSN pathway in Fall Quarter each year after having completed eight prerequisite courses.

-All prerequisites must be completed by the end of FALL for a candidate to be eligible for the Nursing program beginning the following FALL academic year.
+All prerequisites must be completed by the end of FALL (when a candidate applies) to be eligible for the Nursing program beginning the FOLLOWING FALL academic year.

 I. Prerequisite courses for Admission